MontiCore/monticore/docs/BestPractices-Language-Design.md

       an earlier tool execution in a symbol file `aModelName.sym`.
     * The symbol file may have specific extensions, such as `autsym`or `cdsym`.
-    * Selective import (known from Java), such as `import aName.innerClass` should be possible, but currently no such show case has been made yet (beyond Java).
+    * Selective import (known from Java), such as `import aName.innerClass` should be possible, but currently no such showcase has been made yet (beyond Java).
     * The import statement is only used to make symbols available in their simple form.
       It is usually
-      not intended to explicate a single dependency, e.g., a configuraton model that depends on exactly one base model.
-Like in Java, where you import an artifact and then still explicitely extend the contained class.
+      not intended to explicate a single dependency, e.g., a configuration model that depends on exactly one base model.
+Like in Java, where you import an artifact and then still explicitly extend the contained class.
 * It is methodically of interest to store at most one artifact with the same qualified name (although it is not per se forbidden to have more).
   Java then also uses the first occurring class in its classpath only.